Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 What is a Personal Loan With Instant Approval?

-Nowadays, some folks use the phrase “instant approval” too casually without understanding its context.
-When we talk about instant approvals from personal loan networks, we refer to immediate decisions that occur twice during the borrowing process — once at prequalification and again at final approval.
+These days, some people toss around the term “instant approval” a bit too freely without grasping its true meaning.
+When we mention instant approvals in personal loan networks, we’re talking about quick decisions made twice during the process—first at prequalification and then at final approval.

 Remember that prequalification doesn’t mean guaranteed approval of your loan application.

-Understanding what a personal loan is and is not can be helpful.
-Personal loans are signature loans because your good name scrawled at the bottom of the loan agreement is the only thing securing repayment.
-But some lenders also offer secured personal loans to borrowers who can post collateral.
+Grasping the concept of personal loans can be quite beneficial.
+These loans are often called signature loans because your signature at the bottom of the agreement is the sole assurance of repayment.
+However, some lenders also offer secured personal loans to those who can provide collateral.

 Because personal loans are usually unsecured, lenders assume the risk that they won’t receive payments on time.
 Lenders have a few defenses against unpaid online loans, the first being to reject loan applications that seem too risky.